Iris1e27/ELEN6889_Final_Project/README.md

 # ELEN6889_Final_Project
 - A streaming processing project about NBA games based on [Twitter API](https://developer.twitter.com/en).
 - Mainly focus on sentiment analysis by location and time.
+- You can browser our website from [here](http://34.66.247.178:8111/), but when we run out of GCP credit, the app will be turn down.

 ## How to Run